canberkvarli/circle-landing/ADMIN_DASHBOARD_README.md

-# FullCircle Admin Dashboard - Comprehensive Guide
+# fullcircle Admin Dashboard - Comprehensive Guide

 ## Overview

-The FullCircle Admin Dashboard has been completely enhanced to provide comprehensive user management, lotus flower management, notification systems, and analytics.
-This dashboard serves as the central control center for managing the FullCircle platform.
+The fullcircle Admin Dashboard has been completely enhanced to provide comprehensive user management, lotus flower management, notification systems, and analytics.
+This dashboard serves as the central control center for managing the fullcircle platform.

 ## Features